Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Multi-component stationary states:

 If we add the sub-component densities of the PM state given by expressions Eq.\ref{PMn1}-\ref{PMn0} one arrives at the total number density,

-as long as all the sub-components are populated, a necessary condition for the validity of PM state.
-As the number density cannot be negative, at $|\zeta|>|\zeta_{\pm 1}^{TF}|$ where the $u_{\pm 1}^{TF}$ goes to zero, the above expression is not valid beyond the TF radius of the $u_{\pm 1}$ components.
+as long as all the sub-components are populated, a necessary condition for the validity of the PM state.
+As the number density cannot be negative, at $|\zeta|>|\zeta_{\pm 1}^{TF}|$ where the $u_{\pm 1}^{TF}$ goes to zero, the above expression is not valid.
 Also, the PM state does not exist beyond this point.

 In Fig.\ref{fig:total number density}, we notice that the total number density obtained from the numerical simulation can be aptly described by the analytical expression Eq.\ref{PMntot}.
 The element of surprise is that even beyond $|\zeta_{\pm 1}^{TF}|$, where according to T-F the PM state ceases to exist, the numerical profile of total number density agrees with Eq.\ref{PMntot}.
+Clearly, this cannot be explained via T-F. Beyond $|\zeta_{\pm 1}^{TF}|$, Eq.\ref{PMntot}, according to T-F, would only be valid if negative density contribution from $u_{\pm1}$ components are included, which is unphysical.

 The above conclusion about the discontinuity in the $u_0$ component and hence the limitations of T-F approximation can be further strengthened if we compare numerical simulation and T-F prediction for a different spin-spin interaction, $c_1 \xrightarrow{}5 c_1^{Rb}$ while keeping all other parameter values the same.
 Experimentally, this is possible via Feshbach resonance \cite{Feshbach}.